 This will open the advanced configuration page.

-Now, press “Ctrl+F” keys in combination to launch find box and enter the following in the find box:
+Now, press “Ctrl+F” keys in combination to launch the Find box and enter the following in the Find box:

 enable new profile management